Arnim Joop and his wife Susan

 The multicultural community newspaper Mill Woods Mosaic was founded by the German-Canadian journalist Arnim Joop in September 2008 and has been published monthly since then.
 The idea was to create a publication for the residents of southeast Edmonton which informs people about community events, provides information for new immigrants and other newcomers to Alberta, and promotes multiculturalism and diversity.

 Mill Woods is a unique community with a very diverse population of more than 100,000 which includes immigrants and refugees from more than 100 countries around the world.
 This community is a colorful example of the great Canadian Mosaic, a community where people from many different backgrounds, religions and cultures live together peacefully and work together to create a better society.

-Until recently, the Mill Woods Mosaic was printed monthly, and 4,000 copies were distributed to more than 250 locations in Mill Woods and the Meadows every month.
-But since the coronavirus health crisis started, many local businesses, restaurants, schools and places of worship have closed, so the traditional way of distributing the newspaper was made impossible.
-Therefore we have created a profile on Facebook (www.facebook.com/Mill-Woods-Mosaic) and this website, so readers can still read the newspaper every month and local businesses have a platform for advertising their goods and services.
+Until March 2020, the Mill Woods Mosaic was printed monthly, and 4,000 copies were distributed to more than 250 locations in Mill Woods and the Meadows every month.
+But when the coronavirus health crisis started, many local businesses, restaurants, schools and places of worship were closed, so the traditional way of distributing the newspaper was made impossible.
+Therefore we have created this website, so readers can still read the newspaper every month and local businesses have a platform for advertising their goods and services.

 Joop is married to Susan, and the couple has two adult children and one grandson.